This site uses cookies as defined in our Cookie Policy, by continuing to use this site you agree to their use.

 PRO TIP

 Up for something different?
-Let the bartender know what your favorite spirit is, and ask them to whip you up a surprise.
+Let the bartender know what your favourite spirit is, and ask them to whip you up a surprise.

 Spanning 9 decks with panoramic sea views; a multitude of entertainment, casual eateries, as well as day and night time performances.
 Entertainment includes high-flying aerial acrobatics and daytime enrichment programmes.